edhowland/viper/Bugs.md

 # Todo list

+## The unalias command in Bash can take many aliases, as log as they all exist.

+Currently, Vish cannot do this.

 ## The car, cdr, cadr, caddr, cdddr, cdddr and cadddr commands do not play nicely together

 ```